3mb3dw0rk5/compose-dump/README.rst

 keep the temporary directories that contain integration tests' results, invoke ``pytest`` with the ``--keep-results`` option.

+Before opening a pull request, make sure you run tests against all supported dependencies with ``make test-all``.

 You are free to hate me for relying mainly on integration tests.
 But keep it to yourself, the world's already filled up with hatred.
 I suggest anyone with such sentiment uses this dark energy to implement